A sports educator who had intercourse with a 14-yr-vintage pupil took gain of his role of trust, a courtroom has heard.

 He said the student herself experienced enormous non-public trauma and bullying from her friends due to their courting.

-Her mother and father have been also affected, as they “idea their toddler became secure at school”.
+Her mother and father have also been affected, as they “idea their toddler became secure at school”.

-The faculty couldn’t be reached for remark.
+The faculty couldn’t be reached for a remark.